-- 01 To ensure that any new work is carried out with regard to the significance of the building. - 02 To encourage the ongoing use of public buildings.
+- To ensure that any new work is carried out with regard to the significance of the building.
+01 - 02 To encourage the ongoing use of public buildings.

-- C1 Refer to objectives and controls in Section 1.2.3 Character elements, Section C1.4 General controls for all development and Section C1.5 Specific policy for building and site elements. - Repealed by Willows Work undertaken on heritage items must comply with the management policies in a C2 conservation management plan, where such as plan is required by Council.
+- C1 Refer to objectives and controls in Section 1.2.3 Character elements, Section C1.4 General controls for all development and Section C1.5 Specific policy for building and site elements. - en an, w.
+Anter an en an Work undertaken on heritage items must comply with the management policies in a C2 conservation management plan, where uch as plan is required by Council.